Sl1mJ0e/Wazuh-Discord/README.md

 2. The integration is defined in the Wazuh manager's configuration file (`ossec.conf`) using an `<integration>` block.

-3. The `<integration>` block specifies the name of the custom integration (`custom-discord`), with the alert format (`json`).
+3. The `<integration>` block specifies the name of the custom integration (`custom-discord`) and the alert format (`json`).

 4. When the integration is triggered, Wazuh executes a custom script (`custom-discord`) located in the `/var/ossec/integrations/` directory.

-5. The `custom-discord` script is a bash script that calls a Python script (`custom-discord.py`) with the appropriate arguments, including the path to the alert file.
+5. The `custom-discord` (`in the '/var/ossec/integrations directory`) script is a bash script that calls a Python script (`custom-discord.py`) with the appropriate arguments, including the path to the alert file.

-6. The `custom-discord.py` script reads the alert file, extracts relevant information, and generates a formatted message payload.
+6. The `custom-discord.py` script reads the alert file, extracts relevant information and generates a formatted message payload.

 7. The `generate_msg()` function in `custom-discord.py` is responsible for creating the message payload that will be sent to the Discord webhook.